binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Insufficient Logging and Monitoring

 You can do a lot for little cost here.
-I would rather trade off a few days in order to have a really good logging system through your code base that is going to show you errors fast in development and then show you different errors in the places your DevOps need to see them in production.
+I would rather trade off a few days work in order to have a really good logging system through your code base that is going to show you errors fast in development and then show you different errors in the places your DevOps need to see them in production.

 Same for monitoring.
 Find a tool that you find working with a pleasure.
 There are just about always free and open source tools to every commercial alternative.
 If you are working with a start-up or young business, the free and open source tools can be excellent to keep ongoing costs down.
 Especially mature tools that are also well maintained like Monit.